FERPA - Annual Notification of Rights

 college receives a request for access.

-A student should submit to the Vice President of Educational and Student Support Services a written request that identifies the record(s) the student wishes to inspect.
+A student should submit to the Registrar a written request that identifies the record(s) the student wishes to inspect.
 The college official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the college official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 (2) The right to request the amendment of the student’s education records that the student believes